Mushroom-Daemon/doks/content/writing/writing_tips/start.md

 The outpouring of emotions.

-Focus on what you know, the main bits.
+Focus on what you know, the main bits. the nature of your prospect, the nature of your product.

 Then break.